pingcap/docs-cn/tidb-binlog/tidb-binlog-overview.md

 > **Note:**
 >
-> TiDB Binlog is not compatible with some features introduced in TiDB v5.0 and they cannot be used together.
+> - TiDB Binlog is not compatible with some features introduced in TiDB v5.0 and they cannot be used together.
 For details, see [Notes](#notes).
-It is recommended to use [TiCDC](/ticdc/ticdc-overview.md) instead of TiDB Binlog.
+> - Starting from TiDB v7.5.0, technical support for the data replication feature of TiDB Binlog is no longer provided.
+It is strongly recommended to use [TiCDC](/ticdc/ticdc-overview.md) as an alternative solution for data replication.
+> - Although TiDB v7.5.0 still supports the real-time backup and restoration feature of TiDB Binlog, this component will be completely deprecated in future versions.
+It is recommended to use [PITR](/br/br-pitr-guide.md) as an alternative solution for data recovery.

 ## TiDB Binlog architecture